Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson3/Lesson3.md

 ## In Class Activity III - pairs (20 min)

 Remember closures and completion handlers?
 These can be used instead of delegates.<br>
 Download [this working example](https://github.com/dmlebron/tutorial_closures) and look at the code with a partner.
-Notice how delegates are being replaced by closures and see how it leads to a similar result.
+Notice how delegates are being replaced by closures and see how it leads to a similar result.<br>
 **Q:** What does the app do?<br>
 **Q:** Where are closures being used?<br>
 **Q:** How would the approach be with delegates?<br>